 The DCVB was founded as a non-profit corporation in 1988 as the result of the bed tax legislation passed by Dublin City Council.

 The DCVB is a private, non-profit, 501 (c)(6) organization.
-The affairs of the DCVB are managed by its Board, which consists of 11 trustees and seven ex-officios.
-The Trustees represent the following segments -- two from the community; two at-large; two from Dublin City Council; two from Dublin hotels; two from Dublin attractions; and one from a Dublin corporation.
+The affairs of the DCVB are managed by its Board, which consists of 13 trustees and 8 ex-officios.
+The Trustees represent the following segments -- two from the community; two at-large; two from Dublin City Council; two from Dublin hotels; two from Dublin attractions; and two Dublin corporations.

 The DCVB has a chief executive officer whose position is that of executive director.
 The executive director is in charge of all operations of the Bureau and is responsible to the Board of Trustees from whom direction is taken.